-Oil and gas servicing and well drilling activities involve various kinds of equipment and materials.
-Therefore, recognizing and controlling hazards at an oil and gas worksite is critical in preventing injuries or deaths.
-Some of the hazards related to oil and gas extraction can include:
+Oil and gas servicing and well drilling activities involve many kinds of equipment and materials.
+Therefore, recognizing and controlling hazards at these worksites is crucial for preventing injuries or deaths.

 - High-pressure lines and equipment

 One of the best ways to reduce incidents from these hazards is to stay in constant communication with your workers.
 Safety toolbox talks offer the opportunity to remind your workers of the information they received in training.

 These short conversations can have a major impact in strengthening your site’s safety culture and preventing accidents along the way.
 Let’s look at some of the best toolbox talk topics for oil and gas work activities.

 According to OSHA, three of every five on-site deaths in the oil and gas sector can be attributed to struck-by/caught-in/caught-between incidents.
 Here are some of the topics you might want to discuss regarding these hazards:

 - Falling equipment hazards